Hirocco/Hirocco/README.md

 CS student
 -------------
-* 🧠  I'm currently learning Machine Learning with python and C# + .NET framework :)
+* 🧠  I'm currently learning Machine Learning with python and backend with C# + .NET framework :)
 * 🤝  I'm open to collaborating on intresting projects,hit me up if you have any ideas !

 ### Skills